phiamo/MopaBootstrapBundle/Resources/doc/navbar_service_configuration.md

 ###

 Generating a bootstrap navbar should be straight forward.
-We try to solve that by just reusing the Excellent KnpMenu and KnpMenuBundle to create the menues and decorate our Navbar with these and forms and more.
+We try to solve that by just reusing the excellent knp-components, KnpMenu and KnpMenuBundle to create the menues and decorate our Navbar with these and forms and more.

 So remember to install these Bundles if you want to use the Navbar features!